putto11262002/pim/docs/FEATURES.md

 #### 5.1.
 Current Limitations and Unimplemented Cases

 - **Large File Handling:** Currently, there is no specific strategy for handling large files; they are loaded entirely into memory.
 - **Binary File Support:** The editor does not fully handle binary files.
 Binary files are currently read-only, and invalid Unicode characters are replaced with a replacement Unicode character.

-Only UTF-8 encoding is supported.
+### 6. Text Encoding

+Currently, the Pim TUI text editor exclusively supports UTF-8 text encoding.
+While this simplifies initial development, future versions may include auto-detection of text encodings and support for a wider range of character encodings to enhance compatibility with various file types.